 The City's water distribution system has three pressure planes, referred to as the Upper pressure plane, West pressure plane, and Lower pressure plane.
-JKWTP supplies the Upper and West pressure planes.
-The more efficient John F. Kubala Water Treatment Plant is also normally used to supply a portion of the Lower pressure plane via transfer valves between the two pressure zones.
-The Pierce-Burch Water Treatment Plant supplies the remaining volume necessary to meet citywide demand in the Lower pressure plane.
-With this supply strategy, the JKWTP normally supplies all of the water required by the Upper and West pressure planes, and a portion of the supply to the Lower pressure plane.
+Either of the two City-owned and operated water treatment facilities can fully provide the average day demand to each of the pressure zones.
+Thus, the City has 100% redundancy for water treatment and distribution.
+When both plants are operating concurrently the JKWTP supplies the Upper and West pressure planes and the PBWTP supplies the lower pressure plane.
 A combination of electrically driven and natural gas pumps transfer water from the plants into the distribution system.
-There are eleven elevated storage tanks with a combined capacity of 18.5 million gallons.
+There are ten elevated storage tanks with a combined capacity of 17.5 million gallons.

-The City's water distribution system is fully metered and consists of 1572 miles of pipe.
-The System includes concrete cylinder, cast iron, polyvinyl chloride (PVC), and ductile iron pipes with a minimum diameter of six inches.
+The City's water distribution system is fully metered and consists of 1,578 miles of pipe.
+The City has 107,408 water meters of which 23.1% are automated.
+The System includes concrete cylinder, cast iron, polyvinyl chloride (PVC), and ductile iron pipes.
 The entire System meets the minimum standards prescribed by the Texas Fire Insurance Commission, the United States Environmental Protection Agency and the Texas Commission on Environmental Quality (TCEQ).